KVSC1511/Terraform-Training/README.md

 - HashiCorp for creating Terraform
 - AWS for providing the cloud platform
 - The open-source community for continuous improvements
+- All contributors who help improve this training material

 ## 📞 Support